 The move to pen-enabled devices and collaborative software changed the impact of the education offered and at the same time made it more adaptable to individual needs and allowed teachers and pupils to interact with each other more effectively.
 It facilitated improved teacher feedback, quality use of prep time, individual organisation, efficient use of class time, and immediate access to resources to add interest and experiences to classroom teaching.

-When we went into lockdown in March 2020, the school was, therefore, well placed and prepared for the transition from traditional to remote learning.
+When we went into the first lockdown in March 2020, the school was, therefore, well placed and prepared for the transition from traditional to remote learning.
 Teachers and pupils felt comfortable and confident with the shift and we were pleased with the positive feedback we received from parents, pupils and staff.

 With pupils back at school, we continued to embrace technology to drive and develop teaching and learning.
-A learning technologist has been appointed to help us develop and refine our digital offering further, inspire staff in the use of technology and investigate new ways in which technology can be used to improve and transform learning.
+A learning technologist was appointed to help us develop and refine our digital offering further, inspire staff in the use of technology and investigate new ways in which technology can be used to improve and transform learning.

 We set out to shift the conversation from the digital champions to heads of department who best understand the individual strengths and needs of their team.
 A whole-staff survey provided further clarity on individual use of technology, comfort level and skill gaps, which in turn helped identify and prioritise appropriate support.
 Training sessions have become departmental priorities delivered at a team or individual level.